hamlet-io/docs/docs/hello/hamlet.md

 ## Component Reuse

-If we wanted to say `Hello!` from multiple locations we would need to deploy multiple widgets and update the location for each one.
+If we wanted to say Hello! from multiple locations we would need to deploy multiple widgets and update the location for each one.
 Our component is performing the same function with different run time configuration to provide different features.
-In hamlet we can specify **instances** which can optionally have **versions** of our components.
+In hamlet we can specify instances which can optionally have versions of our components.
 This allows us to override specific properties for a given instance or version while inheriting the rest from the component configuration.

-A given instance and version of a component is called an **occurrence**.
+A given instance and version of a component is called an occurrence.

 <Mermaid chart={`
     graph LR;